projectivemotion/curl-cmd-php/README.md

 This is a proof of concept php script that converts a curl command line to php code.

 ## How it works
-The script it will ask you for a command line string, and an output filename for writing the generated code.
+The script it will ask you for a command line string and an output filename for exporting the generated code.
+The command line arguments must be single-quoted.
+The command must be contained within one single line!
+It has been coded to work primarily with chrome's copy-as-curl feature.

 ## Installation
   [amado@gravedigger private]$ git clone https://github.com/projectivemotion/curl-cmd-php